Azure/acr/docs/preview/connected-registry/troubleshooting.md

 ### Configure the connected registry to sync the repository

 In order to access this image, you must update the connected registry configuration to sync the repository.
-From the Az CLI run
+From the Azure CLI run
 `az acr connected-registry repo -r <ACR-name> -n <connected-registry-name> --add <repository-name>`

 Wait a few minutes for the connected registry to sync the repository and try pulling the image again.